dragonchain/dragonchain/docs/components/contract_invoker.md

 ## Flow

-Upon recieving a new transaction, the webserver will check the txn_type to determine if it is a smart contract invocation request.
+Upon receiving a new transaction, the webserver will check the txn_type to determine if it is a smart contract invocation request.
 If it is, the webserver pushes the invocation request to the `mq:contract-invoke` queue.